 Heartstrings Melbourne is a great site, well laid out with a day-by-day list, and details.

 Open Mic Nights in Melbourne – Skinhat.
-This is an excellent, large and detailed guide of open mics in Melbourne broken down by day of the week.
-Unfortunately, it was first made several years ago – I first used it in 2009 – and has not been kept up very well since, although some work does continue to be done on it.
-Even so, it is the best guide of open mic nights in Melbourne, and a great place to start looking.
+This used to be an excellent, large and detailed guide of open mics in Melbourne broken down by day of the week.
+Unfortunately, it was first made several years ago – I first used it in 2009 – and has not been kept up very well since – possibly not since 2011.
+Even so, it is still worth looking at to see which open mics may have been around the longest!
 But you would be wise to check each venue by another means, once you find it, to see if the open mic still exists.
 This is pretty out-of-date now, as I think the person who started it no longer does updates.

 Brad Spurgeon’s findings on Open Mics in Melbourne: